GTNewHorizons/DreamAssemblerXXL/README.md

 # Github Personal Access Token

 A personal access token is required to hit the github API without getting rate limited, and to be able to view any private repositories.
-Create a github personal access token with the following permissions, and place it into `~/.github_personal_token` on linux or `C:\users\<you>\.github_personal_token` on Windows
+Create a github personal access token with the following permissions, and paste it into `~/.github_personal_token` on linux or `C:\users\<you>\.github_personal_token` on Windows, with a newline at the end.

 ![image](https://user-images.githubusercontent.com/1894689/162634764-7d343964-bdee-4e87-aa4a-8aa2fd90cd2c.png)